 How much you can sell on WeChat totally depend on the products you choose, and the effort and time you put in.
 I am only selling on WeChat part-time and I’m making a business out of my shopping addiction.
 So if you are a shopaholic like me, I suggest you think about making a business out of it!
 The fun and fulfillment you will gain from this experience is AMAZING!

 Looking to start your own business?
-Check out these 50 hot products you can sell right now.
+Check out Amazing.com you can sell right now.